Sennarion/MyMoney/README.md

 ## Application purpose:

-The MyMony is an application to track your income & expenses to help you to control your money easily and fast.
+The MyMoney is an application to track your income & expenses to help you to control your money easily and fast.
 Also, you can monitor the money exchange course inside the app and be always ready for cryptocurrency changes.
 The MyMoney application presents the USD and EUR currency rates and the most famous